Age and driving safely

 - I have more difficulty driving at night than I used to.

-Ways to improve your driving safety
+- speak to your doctor about your driving safety

 - difficult road conditions such as bad weather, poor light or peak traffic times